When is Mother"s Day?

-Mother’s Day or Día de la Madre is celebrated on the first Sunday of May (7 May 2017 this year) in Spain.
+Mother’s Day or Día de la Madre is celebrated on the first Sunday of May in Spain.
 Before the Mother’s Day arrives, school children prepare gifts for their mothers with the help of their teachers.
 Family members, mostly children give gifts to mothers and this day brings the whole family together.
 As May is the month dedicated to the Virgin Mary (mother of Jesus), Mother’s Day is celebrated on May.

 Why Mother’s Day is celebrated?